 - Convection: Convective heat transfer takes place through molecular movement in fluid (water or air).
 Heated molecules within an air or liquid rise due to their lighter density, which results in them replacing less active, cooler molecules and forcing them to fall toward the heat source if it’s still is present.
 This cyclical process continues as long as the source of heat remains.
 A pot of boiling water is often the example used to explain the convective process since it shows cooler water molecules toward the top constantly being displaced and forced down.
 Convective heat affects your home through the air and is typically combatted with insulating foam boards.

 - Radiation: Heat traveling via electromagnetic radiation is also referred to as thermal heat transfer, radiation, radiant heat transfer, and a variety of other names.
 It doesn’t heat the air or space around it and only affects the objects it comes into contact with.
 Objects of low reflectivity absorb the electromagnetically transferred heat, which it then reemits.
 A good example of radiant heat can be felt from the sun or a source of light.
 Radiant barrier uses its reflective properties to protect against radiant heat transfer.

 Complete Your Insulation System

-Most homes in and surrounding areas use at least one form of insulation.
+Most homes use at least one form of insulation.
 It may only protect against one form of heat transfer but it’s still working to keep your energy bills down.
 If you want to get the most out of your insulation system, it’s best to have protection against all types of heat transfer.
 This is the only true way to fully optimize your home’s energy efficiency.
-To learn more about how the experts at Ultimate Gutter Guard of Huntsville can complete your energy-saving system, contact us today for a free consultation.
+To learn more about how the experts at Ultimate Gutter Guard can complete your energy-saving system, contact us today for a free consultation.